 35 miles; 4 days; November to March

-On the W Trek in Chile's Torres Del Paine National Park, you’re never far from view of the iconic, glaciated granite spires that sore eight thousand feet into the air above Patagonia.
-The trek boasts stunning mountain scenery: turquoise alpine lakes, enormous glaciers, and beech forests covered in old man's beard.
+On the W Trek in Chile’s Torres Del Paine National Park, you’re never far from view of the iconic, glaciated granite spires that sore eight thousand feet into the air above Patagonia.
+The trek boasts stunning mountain scenery: turquoise alpine lakes, enormous glaciers, and beech forests.
 Weather on this track is notoriously temperamental but is most stable during our winter.
-Intrepid runs tours for the uninitiated, but if you've been on an overnight and feel comfortable navigating in a Spanish-speaking country, you can do it yourself.
+Intrepid runs tours for the uninitiated (from $3,545), but if you’ve been on an overnight and feel comfortable navigating in a Spanish-speaking country, you can do it yourself.
 Tack on a few more days to do the Circuit—a 10-day, 52-mile journey around the entire Torres Del Paine National Park, including the W.